jackc/pgx/README.md

 ### Explicit Connection Pool

 Connection pool usage is explicit and configurable.
-The standard Go SQL interface automatically uses a connection pool, and does not provide a way to control the maximum number of connections (hopefully soon to change -- https://code.google.com/p/go/issues/detail?id=4805).
 In pgx, a connection can be created and managed directly, or a connection pool with a configurable maximum connections can be used.
 Also, the connection pool offers an after connect hook that allows every connection to be automatically setup before